 - Students withdrawing from Bryant should file a withdrawal form with the Office of the Registrar and make an appointment with the Undergraduate Advising Office.
 Financial adjustments, if any, and academic standing will be determined in light of the date and reason for this official withdrawal.

 - When leaving the University, students are required to remove all personal property.
-At time of withdrawal/dismissal, the University-leased laptop must be returned.
+At time of withdrawal/dismissal, the University-leased laptop and backpack must be returned.
 Any malicious or careless damage outlined in the laptop contract will be automatically charged to the student’s account.

 - The University makes every effort to protect the personal property of students, but it does not hold itself responsible for losses due to carelessness or to causes over which it has no control.